-The final grade for this course, which is required for licensure, is derived from two graded areas: seminar attendance/participation and course assignments.
+The final grade for this course, required for licensure, is derived from two graded areas: seminar attendance/participation and course assignments.

-- Each area is weighted by the grade program, Google Gradebook, to account for one-half of the final grade. - The number of points earned for each area is entered into the grade program.
-The number of points for each area may or may not be equal. - The grade program calculates a percentage grade for each area. - Google Gradebook program calculates a weighted average of the two percentage grades to derive the final grade percentage.
+- The grade program weighs each area, Google Grade Book, to account for one-half of the final grade. - The number of points earned for each area is entered into the grade program.
+The number of points for each location may or may not be equal. - The grade program calculates a percentage grade for each area. - The Google Grade Book program calculates a weighted average of the two percentage grades to derive the final grade percentage.